 - Prepay and postpaid options:

-There are post-paid and pre-paid options so however you want to pay, you can find one to suit you.
+There are post-paid and pre-paid options for unlimited plans so however you want to pay, you can find one to suit you.
 If cost manageability is the key thing you need, you might also like to include prepaid unlimited plans which have an extra degree of cost control.

 - Budget options are available: